paulx3/keras_generative_pg/README.md

-# Paraphrase generation based on LSTM-VAE
+# Paraphrase generation based on LSTM-VAE by wanzeyu
 # Overview
 Keras implementation for
 `A Deep Generative Framework for Paraphrase Generation`.